mendelgusmao/PHP-HaavokIPC/README.md

 ## Some considerations

-* GhettoIPC is meant to be portable between the majority of versions of PHP after 4, so...
+* HaavokIPC is meant to be portable between the majority of versions of PHP after 4, so...
     * No visibility keywords in classes definition, as there is no implementation of visibility in PHP 4
     * No interfaces - I miss them, they would be very useful defining the drivers
     * No type hinting
     * No Reflection classes
-    * A lot of good sense is needed to avoid interference in GhettoIPC behavior.
+    * A lot of good sense is needed to avoid interference in HaavokIPC behavior.
 Respect the API and you'll be fine

 * Don't expect performance.
-GhettoIPC is not meant to be fast
+HaavokIPC is not meant to be fast
     * In average, between the first data serializing and the end of the execution of callbacks, it took 0.01 second, running in a Core i7 (Ubuntu 11.04) and in a Phenom II X4 965 (Windows XP)
     - Also, shell_exec() performed much faster than proc_open()

-* GhettoIPC is meant to be simple and to make the integration of PHP 4 applications with PHP 5 code simpler.
+* HaavokIPC is meant to be simple and to make the integration of PHP 4 applications with PHP 5 code simpler.
 Personally, I think it's easier than build a local webservice or RPC, set up a new HTTP daemon, and so on

 ## Basic configuration